-• Individual Counseling - to discuss information and difficulties with educational/academic matters, coping/ adjustment skills to academia, and interpersonal issues affecting academic performance.

-• Group Counseling - provides an opportunity for a group of individuals (2 or more) to explore new techniques in several issues; i.e., communication, stress/anger management, and interpersonal matters.

-• Educational Activities & Personal Development - are workshops and referral services designed to respond to the variety of student's needs and development during their academia.

-• Other Services: this includes Dress Code which promotes the cultural value and individual respect and Consultation with students, family members, guardians, faculty and staff, Emergency Response when the need arises.
+- Individual Counseling to discuss information and difficulties with educational/academic matters, coping/ adjustment skills to academia, and interpersonal issues affecting academic performance. - Group Counseling provides an opportunity for a group of individuals (2 or more) to explore new techniques in several areas such as communication, stress/anger management, and interpersonal matters. - Educational Activities & Personal Development are workshops and referral services designed to respond to the variety of student's needs and development during their academia. - Other Services: this includes Consultation with students, family members, guardians, faculty and staff, Emergency Response when the need arises.

-Students with Special Needs
+Students of Determination

-Students with special needs are encouraged to consider a university education.
+Students of determination are encouraged to consider a university education.
 By working to create an accessible learning environment, the administrators, faculty, and staff of Abu Dhabi University endeavor to provide support and services that:

-- Enable students with special needs to approach their studies more effectively; - Enhance understanding of special needs within the University community, and

-• Promote collaboration within the University community and within the community at large to assist students with special needs.
+- Enable students with special needs to approach their studies more effectively. - Enhance understanding of special needs within the University community. - Promote collaboration within the University community and within the community at large to assist students with special needs.

-Special need students include those students with:
+Students of Determination include those students with: